z-silver/z-silver/README.md

-## Facts I consider relevant
+# Facts
-- I exist
+- I exist.
-- I like reading, gaming, programming, music and anime
+- I like reading, gaming, programming, music and anime.
-- Marketing annoys me, but it's needed so this is my attempt
-- Immutability is a great idea
+- Immutability is a great idea.

 ### Language Usage vs. Preference